noblelibraries/ListMaker/README.md

  dynamically changes the form as users make selections.
 Crontab entries run reports that have been designated to run periodically.

-### What you will need
+## What you will need

+###db_info.php
-External file with all DB connection info.
-We use a file outside the web tree called db_info.php which defines the Evergreen host, port, database name, username, and password:
+The scripts will look for database connection information in a file called db_info.php which should be stored outside the web accessible directories.
+The file defines the Evergreen host, port, database name, username, and password:

 ```
 $evergreen_host = "evergreen.yourdomain.org";